stjudecloud/docs/docs/guides/data/data-request.md

 ![](../../images/guides/data/request-data-new-1.png)

-!!! note "Data Access Approval"
-    If you are requesting access to a dataset you have not yet been approved for, you will see a section called **Controlled Access Data**.
-Under this section, there is a bulleted list indicating the dataset(s) or [Data Access Unit(s)](../../glossary.md#data-access-unit) you must request access to by submitting a form called the [Data Access Agreememnt (DAA)](../../glossary.md#data-access-agreement).
-Please use this list to fill in the Datasets section of the DAA.
-For more information on filling out this form, see [Filling out the DAA](../../guides/forms/how-to-fill-out-DAA). **You must upload a DAA to continue.**

 Finally, click the green button.
 If you already have access to the data you selected in the browser, the button will read *Get Data Now*.
 If you are submitting a DAA and requesting data access, the button will read *Submit Request*.

+### Applying for Data Access

+If you are requesting access to a dataset you have not yet been approved for, you will see a section called **Controlled Access Data** on the Request Data page (see image above).
+Under this section, there is a bulleted list indicating the dataset(s) or [Data Access Unit(s)](../../glossary.md#data-access-unit) you must request access to by submitting a form called the [Data Access Agreememnt (DAA)](../../glossary.md#data-access-agreement).
+Please use this list to fill in the Datasets section of the DAA.
+For more information on filling out the DAA, see [Filling out the DAA](../../guides/forms/how-to-fill-out-DAA). **You must upload a DAA to proceed.**

+### Managing Your Access

-This will direct you to the [Manage Data](https://platform.stjude.cloud/requests/manage) page where you can see the status of the data request you just made, as well the history of any of your previous data requests.
+Clicking the *Submit Request* from the Request Data page will direct you to the [Manage Data](https://platform.stjude.cloud/requests/manage) page where you can see the status of the data request you just made, as well the history of any of your previous data requests.

 ![](../../images/guides/data/request-data-new-2.png)